Looking for weekend work? Getting a job as a food demonstrator might be the perfect part time job to compliment your 9-5 schedule.

 Free samples at the grocery store are our favorites.
 (Aren’t they everybody’s??)
 We sometimes drop by the store to kill time, and the kids look forward to seeing what samples will be available.

 How often do you consider the person passing out the free samples?
 I used to think they were store employees.
-Then one day, a friend told me they were actually people brought in from another company.
-They are hired to specifically promote a product.
+Then one day, a friend told me they were actually people brought in to specifically promote a product.

-Being a food demonstrator is a flexible job that’s good for college kids, stay at home moms, and, yes, people trying to fill their sinking fund.
-(Check out my 30 day money challenge for more on that.)
+Being a food demonstrator is a flexible job that’s good for college kids, stay at home moms, and, yes, people trying to fill their contingency savings fund.

 Get Paid to Be a Food Demonstrator